manojknit/Android_Started_Bound_Services/README.md

 Android app to demonstrate service behavior of android.
 This app download files using service.
 #### Started vs Bounded:
 Started services cannot return results/values or interact with its starting component.
 Bound services on the other hand can send data to the launching component (client).
 So for example a bound service might be playing an audio file and sending data regarding audio start/pause/stop and the time elapsed to the launching Activity component so that the UI can be updated accordingly.
+When the last bound client unbinds, the runtime terminates the service.
+On the other side Started service completes the execusion.

 ## How to Run
 1. Prerequisite: Android Studio, some Java knowledge